 We may earn money or products from the companies mentioned in this post.
 For more information, read our Terms & Disclosures.

 Mother’s Day is a day for laughter, family, joy, and hugs.
 It’s a time to gather together and celebrate one of the most important relationships on this earth.

 This is for You

-I’m also writing to the woman whose mother left scars on her heart and tears on her cheeks.
+This is for the woman whose mother left scars on her heart and tears on her cheeks.
 I’m writing to the child inside of you, whose heart is still tender and whose mind recognizes the significance of motherhood, even if your mother has treated you insignificantly.

 This letter is for the mom who gave up her child because she wasn’t ready for motherhood.

 This is a letter to the woman left saddened by how Mother’s Day went, just as much as to the woman who has another year of precious memories filed in her heart.
-This is for you.

-I’m writing to you, sweet friend, whether your Mother’s day was filled with joy, or loaded with Mother’s Day disappointment.
+This is for you, sweet friend, whether your Mother’s day was filled with joy, or loaded with Mother’s Day disappointment.
 I’m writing to you, strong woman that you are, whether you are a mother, have a mother, or are just left hurting after today.

 You are precious.

 No matter what your mother or your children or this world says about you, the King of Kings has called you His and you are precious to Him.
 There’s not a single moment that He looks down on you and thinks I wish that one weren’t mine.
 Not even one split second.

 You are wanted.

-He will always look at you and call you Beloved, because you are wanted by Him.
+He will always look at you and call you Beloved because you are wanted by Him.
 He loves you.
 He has made you His, not just by adoption, but by great sacrifice.
 And never once has He ever thought you weren’t worth it.
 No, it was His plan since before time itself was conceived.
-You are wanted.